-The District participates in state employee pensions plans, PERS and STRS, and both are underfunded.
-The District's proportionate share of the liability is reported in the Statement of Net Position as of June 30, 2019.
+The District participates in state employee pensions plans, California State Teachers' Retirement System (CalSTRS) and California Public Employees' Retirement System (CalPERS) and both are underfunded.
+The District's proportionate share of the liability is reported in the Statement of Net Position as of June 30, 2023.
 The amount of the liability is material to the financial position of the District.
-To address the underfunding issues, the pension plans received a one-time funding allocation from the 2019-20 State Budget and continue to raise employer rates in future years.
+The CalSTRS projected employer contribution rate for 2023-24 is 19.10 percent.
+The CalPERS projected employer contribution rate for 2023-24 is 26.68 percent.
 The projected increased pension costs to school employers remain a significant fiscal factor.